whatcoloris/videoJumper/README.md

 # videoJumper
-taking in microphone input, using it to module playback of an mp4, requires pocketsphinx
+taking in microphone input, using it to modulate playback of an mp4, requires pocketsphinx

 ## To Use